Free educational newsletter

 An overview of access routes

 People who, together with their clinician, decide a prescription is appropriate generally encounter a few common routes to care.
 Each has trade-offs, and availability varies by location, insurer, and individual circumstances.
-The overview below is factual and neutral — it is not a recommendation of any provider or pathway.
+This overview is factual and neutral — not a recommendation of any provider or pathway.

 In-person prescriber

-A primary care physician or specialist you see in person.
-Care is coordinated with your existing records, and follow-up happens through your established clinic.
+A primary care physician or specialist you see in person, coordinated with your existing records.

 Telehealth

 Licensed clinicians who consult remotely by video or messaging.
-Convenience varies, as do the conditions treated and whether a service coordinates with your other providers.
+Convenience and scope vary.

 Insurance coverage